 - People with early lung cancer may choose radiation therapy instead of

 - After surgery, radiation therapy can be used to try to destroy any cancer cells that may remain in the

-- Radiation therapy can be used to help shrink a tumor that is blocking a patient’s airway.
+- In advanced lung cancer, they may use a combination of radiation therapy and chemotherapy.
+Radiation therapy can be used to help shrink a tumor that is blocking a patient’s airway.

 - Radiation therapy can be used to help relieve pain from lung cancer that has spread to the bones or other

 - Radiation therapy is often used to treat lung cancer that has spread to the

 Chemotherapy uses drugs to kill cancer cells.
 The drugs for lung cancer are usually administered intravenously, which means that they are injected directly into a vein using a thin needle.

 The person with cancer will probably receive chemotherapy in a clinic or at a physician’s office.
-Often there are reclining chairs for patients and they rarely need to stay in the hospital during treatment.
+Often there are reclining chairs for patients, and they rarely need to stay in the hospital during treatment.

-- Cells in hair roots: chemotherapy may cause hair loss.
+- Cells in hair roots: Chemotherapy may cause hair loss.
 If the person with cancer loses his or her hair, it will grow back after treatment, but the color and texture may be changed.

-- Cells that line the digestive tract: chemotherapy can result in poor appetite, nausea and vomiting, diarrhea, or mouth and lip sores.
-The patient’s healthcare team can prescribe medications and suggest other ways to help with these problems.
+Cells that line the digestive tract: Chemotherapy can result in poor appetite, nausea and vomiting, diarrhea, or mouth and lip sores.
+The patient’s health care team can prescribe medications and suggest other ways to help with these problems.